 Verification is the confirmation, through the provision of objective evidence, that specified requirements have been fulfilled.
-With a note added in ISO/IEC/IEEE 15288, verification is a set of activities that compares a system or system element against the required characteristics (ISO/IEC/IEEE 2008).
+With a note added in ISO/IEC/IEEE 15288, the scope of verification includes a set of activities that compares a system or system element against the requirements, architecture and design characteristics, and other properties to be verified (ISO/IEC/IEEE 2015).
 This may include, but is not limited to, specified requirements, design description, and the system itself.